Compute prediction intervals and other information by applying the classical split conformal prediction (SCP) method.

 \([\hat{y}_{t+h|t}-\hat{q}_{t+h|t}, \hat{y}_{t+h|t}+\hat{q}_{t+h|t}]\).

-, the calibration sets will be of same length
+When rolling is TRUE, the calibration sets will be of same length

-, \(s_{t+h|t}^{u}=e_{t+h|t}\) for upper
+If symmetric is FALSE, \(s_{t+h|t}^{u}=e_{t+h|t}\) for upper

 interval bounds and \(s_{t+h|t}^{l} = -e_{t+h|t}\) for lower bounds.